 - Replace air filters- Prolong the life of your furnace by replacing air filters at least once a month.
-Being that you cannot realistically be in your home once a month, purchase a years worth of filters, make a condition in your lease that the tenant must replace the filter once a month and send out email reminders.
+Being that you cannot really be in your home once a month, purchase a year’s worth of filters, make a condition in your lease that the tenant must replace the filter once a month, and send out email reminders.

 - Regularly test smoke and carbon monoxide detectors- Test and replace batteries once a year and also make this a lease requirement for your tenant.
 Going in once a year to replace the batteries is a good excuse to see how the tenants are treating your property.